-Defects allow you to create a test case and both display on the Defect detail ribbon.
+Defects allow you to create a test case.
+The test case will display on the Defect detail ribbon.
 Deleting the defect automatically removes the task, but the test cases remain intact.

-Tasks are derived from user stories and defects, and as such can only be created from the user story or defect.
+Tasks are derived from user stories and defects, and can only be created from the user story or defect.
 There is an automatic association between the user story or defect and the task.
 View these associations on the sidebar of the work item or the task.
 An individual task may be deleted with no effect on the work item.

 What are parent-child relationships?

 In CA Agile Central, a parent-child relationship refers to a relationship between hierarchical projects, user stories, or test folders (requires CA Agile Central Quality Manager module).
 This relationship implies ownership.
-As such, the parent owns its child projects or user stories.
+The parent owns its child projects or user stories.
 Parents can be decomposed into infinite levels of children.
 All parent-child relationships for projects and user stories are displayed in sidebar or ribbon of the related detail page.
 The parent-child hierarchy for test folders displays on the Test Plan summary page.
 Actions performed on the parent have implications on the children.

 If a parent user story has been scheduled and a new child user story is added to the parent, the following actions take place: